 The diagram shows the distances between the various pads.
-The Saturn V pads were designed (and LC-39A and LC-39B were built) to be 8,730 feet apart, to limit damage should there be an on-pad explosion.
-The three Nova pads were planned to be 18,000 feet apart as the Nova rockets were to be much larger.
+The Saturn V pads were designed (and LC-39A and LC-39B were actually built) to be 8,730 feet apart, to limit damage should there be an on-pad explosion.
+The three Nova pads were planned to be 18,000 feet apart, presumably because the Nova rockets were expected to be much larger.

-As time went on and lunar orbit rendezvous (in which a single rocket launched two, specialized spacecraft, one which was optimized to actually land on the moon and a second spacecraft, the only one which would carry the heavy heatshield required for Earth reentry, would remain in lunar orbit and await the lunar module to rendezvous with it after leaving the lunar surface) was chosen (and budget realities set in), plans for the launch complex were scaled back to meet the projected need.
+As time went on and lunar orbit rendezvous (in which a single rocket launched two, specialized spacecraft, one which was optimized to actually land on the moon and a second spacecraft, the only one which would carry the heavy heatshield required for Earth reentry, would remain in lunar orbit and await the lunar module to rendezvous with it after leaving the lunar surface) was chosen, plans for five pads in the launch complex were scaled back to meet the projected need (and budget realities).

-This (oddly-cropped) diagram shows the results of the initial scale-back of LC-39: It still shows (most of) Pad C but Pad D is depicted with just a dotted line.
+This (oddly-cropped) diagram shows a scaled back LC-39: It still shows (most of) Pad C but Pad D is depicted with just a dotted line and Pad E is entirely absent.
 This diagram is taken from a paper delivered in March 1963, still early enough to realistically expect three pads.
 The paper notes that "room [is] allowed for future expansion" because

 It is difficult, if not impossible, to predict the exact needs for launch facilities past the next few years, but Complex 39 is inherently flexible in regard to additions.
 Three launch pads are planned for initial construction; however the assembly area for vehicles can service more than that and it can be expanded if necessary.
 Since so few pads are required at first [because of the reduced time-on-pad resulting from the LC-39 "mobile concept"], real estate is conserved for future pads within a convenient distance of other existing launch support facilities.

-So, it is difficult to determine how certain it ever was that Pad D would be constructed or if Pad D was always just part of some "future expansion" allowance, although this crop from a larger Merritt Island Launch Area diagram circa December 1963 has what appears to be the crawlerway for one or more additional pads along with Pads A through C specifically labelled (although with Pad C oddly cropped again):
+So, it is difficult to determine how certain it ever was that any pads in excess of Pad C would be constructed or if Pads D and E were always just part of some "future expansion" allowance, although this crop from a larger Merritt Island Launch Area diagram circa December 1963 has what appears to be the crawlerway for at least one additional pad, with Pads A through C specifically labelled (although with Pad C oddly cropped again):

 Another diagram from December 1963 shows the locations of Pads A through C, plus Pad D as a dotted line: